How to make your Kilimanjaro trek cheaper

-Don’t carry your own luggage There are companies that allow trekkers the opportunity of doing this and the trek is slightly cheaper as a result.
-But the saving is small – essentially it will be equivalent to the wages that would be paid to that porter, which is only US$10 per day even if he is paid the minimum set by the park authorities (a minimum that many companies ignore).
+There are companies that allow trekkers the opportunity of doing this and the trek is slightly cheaper as a result.
+The saving is small; essentially it will be equivalent to the wages that would be paid to that porter.
+This usually works out at around US$10 per day even if he is paid the minimum set by the park authorities (a minimum that many companies ignore).
 Furthermore, in our experience those that carry their own luggage on the mountain tend to succumb to altitude sickness more than those who don’t.

 Sure, if your budget allows you to climb for only six days, then take a six-day climb.
-But don’t opt for a six-day climb if you can actually afford seven; and unless you absolutely have to, don’t opt for a five-day trek at all unless you’ve acclimatised somewhere else beforehand, which we think is insufficient for allowing your body to get used to the rarified air.
+But don’t opt for a six-day climb if you can actually afford seven.
+And unless you absolutely have to, don’t opt for a five-day trek at all.
+This just doesn’t give you enough time to allow your body to get used to the rarified air.

-Companies that charge more for their treks usually do so for a reason: because their equipment is better, their crew more knowledgeable and helpful, their food tastier and healthier, their portions bigger, and their all-round service superior.
-Sure, there are some that do over-charge, and some who are great value – and in thbook we try to sift through to point out which companies fall into which category; so read the specifications of every company carefully to find out what they offer and why they charge what they do.
+Companies that charge more for their treks do so for a reason.
+Usually it’s because their equipment is better, and their crew more knowledgeable and helpful.
+In addition. their food tastier may be healthier, their portions bigger, and their all-round service superior.
+Sure, there are some that do over-charge, just as there are some who are great value.
+In the book we try to sift through to find which companies fall into which category.
+So read the specifications of every company carefully to find out what they offer and why they charge what they do.

 Don’t scrimp on the tips you give to your crew